honeybadgerhackers/Pet-Detective/README.md

 `create table comments (postId varchar(20) NOT NULL, name varchar(20) NOT NULL, message varchar(300), time varchar(75), senderEmail varchar(75) NOT NULL);`

+If you plan on using the email feature, you'll need to include a

+IP //server's ip
+PORT //server's port
+EMAIL_USER //websites email
+EMAIL_PASS //websites password

+in your env file

+The server is set to use smpt and ports for google emails. if you want to change that you'll need to change the host and port in the server.js file.

 ## Installing Dependencies

 ### From within the root directory: